eugeneia/httpd0/README.md

 static files out of the box and its modular design allows for easy implementation of custom responders.
 In addition to the mandatory headers, httpd0 also supports the *Last-Modified* and *If-Modified-Since* headers.
-It's downwards compatible to HTTP/0.9 clients.
+It’s downwards compatible to HTTP/0.9 clients.

 Things httpd0 does not support: